3mcd/javelin/docs-src/content/ecs/systems.md

 const bodies = createQuery(Position, Velocity)
 ```

-A query is an iterable object that produces tuples of `(entity, Component[])` for entities that meet the selector's criteria.
 There are two ways to iterate a query.
 The first (and fastest) way is to iterate the query directly with a `for..of` loop:

 ```ts
 const physics = () => {